react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 sidebar_label: Passing parameters to routes
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Remember when I said "more on that later when we talk about `params`!"?
 Well, the time has come.

-Now that we know how to [create a stack navigator with some routes](hello-react-navigation.md) and [navigate between those routes](navigating.md), let's look at how we can pass data to routes when we navigate to them.
+Now that we know how to create a stack navigator with some routes and [navigate between those routes](navigating.md), let's look at how we can pass data to routes when we navigate to them.

 There are two pieces to this:

 1. Pass params to a route by putting them in an object as a second parameter to the `navigation.navigate` function: `navigation.navigate('RouteName', { /* params go here */ })`
 2. Read the params in your screen component: `route.params`.

 :::note